gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 !!!info
     Only a registered user will be able to create a membership request.

-Follow this link and you will see the overview tab of the DAO you are interested in.
+Follow this link, and you will see the overview tab of the DAO you are interested in.

 Click **Request membership**.